TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Cryogeny and Superconductivity/01 - Thermodynamics of Refrigeration.md

 We can easily calculate the throttling process to be isenthalpic, meaning that the enthalpy before and after the process is the same ($H_i = H_f$).
 The process is adiabatic, so $Q = 0$, so the only remaining energy exchange is the work done by the system.
 Bu we can easily see that the sum of the internal energy of the initial system plus the work done by the system is equal to the internal energy of the final system plus the work done on the system.
 Even though the initial and final enthalpy are the same, the process is not strictly isenthalpic, since the system passes through a non-equilibrium state in an irreversible process.
-A continuous throttling process can be achieved
+A continuous throttling process can be achieved by a pump that maintains a constant pressure difference across a porous plug, allowing the fluid to pass from the high-pressure side to the low-pressure side.
+##### Joule-Thomson Expansion

 ## References